-Recipe with Cream Cheese and Green Chiles
+Cream Cheese Jiffy Corn Casserole with Green Chiles

 This easy corn casserole is a must-try for corn lovers.
-I love the heartiness of this yummy side dish as well as the amazing flavors!
-It’s loaded with the creaminess and sweetness of the corn, so it satisfies your cravings in the most delicious way.
+My family loves the heartiness of this yummy food as well as the amazing flavors!
+I highly recommend adding this recipe to your rotation of side dishes.

 I think that corn casserole is a great side dish that goes with almost any main dish, and it makes great leftovers.
 This cream cheese corn casserole is perfect for any special occasion, including a holiday table.
 You can either make the green chili corn casserole or leave out the chilis.